-- Aside Glance: One of the foundry workers briefly looked at the camera.
+- Aside Glance: One of the Polish foundry workers briefly looked at the camera.

 - Match Cut: There's a few of them, which adds to the "connected-ness" theme of the film:

-- The cigarette factor, then the next scene includes a man smoking.
+- The cigarette factory, then the next scene includes a man smoking.

 - A Yazuka man with tattoos all over his body and a South American native boy with body ornaments.

 - Foundry furnaces in Poland are followed by a shot of the ovens in Auschwitz.

 - National Geographic Nudity: The children of Caiapó Village in the Amazon are wearing nothing but brightly colored sashes made of strings.
 One close panning shot showing them holding hands incidentally highlights that their genitals are uncovered.

 - Nightmare Face: The Kabuki actress after the chicken scene gives a truly horrifying one.

 - No Plot?
 No Problem!: The movie exists just to show the world we live in.

 - Over Crank: Used to place emphasis on mundane or even almost-fantastic shots, ranging from simple nature to coal fires.